PhD: "Learning to Understand and Predict Heterogeneous Trajectory Data"

 2. Outline

 Everything started by the study of the Sutton and Barton's book that one can find here.
 Then, I attended the free recorded lectures of Hado van Hasselt, who follows the same book but provides deeper and insightful explanations of some of the examples of the book.
 I defend the principle of learning by doing.
 In this way, I have watched the full Reinforcement Learning course from deeplizard.
-Finally, I am following the Spinning Up documentation, which I strongly suggest for those who aim to learn Deep Reinforcement Learning.
-In doing so, I have been deploying the few of the most well-known Deep Reinforcement Learning algorithms and doing some funny experiments.
+Finally, I followed the Spinning Up documentation, which I strongly suggest for those who aim to learn Deep Reinforcement Learning.
+In doing so, I have been deploying a few of the most well-known Deep Reinforcement Learning algorithms and doing some funny experiments.

 3. Practice